woowenjun99/tp/docs/DeveloperGuide.md

 The `Currency` Enum

 - Keeps all currency types supported by the exchange
-- Exchange rates are manually pulled from https://www.xe.com/currencyconverter/convert
+- Exchange rates were manually pulled from [https://openexchangerates.org](https://openexchangerates.org)
 - Each `Forex` instance must have two `Currency` associated with it

 ### Open Exchange Rates API